LearnTeachCode/intro-javascript-class/week-1/1-5-firebase-paths.md

 Looking at the image of our penguin database from above, what path would let you access the section of the database that contains the entire list of penguins?

-  > This is second level in the hierarchy, whereas the *root* or the database itself is the top level.
+  > This is the second level in the hierarchy, whereas the *root* or the database itself is the top level.

 <br/>